Different types of Flat Roofs

 Built-up roofs are comprised of hot tar and gravel and are one of the most affordable flat roof systems, but have many disadvantages.
 They are typically constructed of three or more layers of waterproof ply sheets which are sandwiched between layers of hot tar.
 These roofing layers are then ballasted by a layer of gravel or smooth river stone for stability and durability.

 If you are concerned about the fire safety of your commercial building, built-up roofs can meet higher fire ratings.
 Gravel is a fire-retardant roofing material.
 However, roofs that are ballasted with rock are also very heavy, which can put extra stress on your building’s structure.
 This type of roof system is also particularly difficult to tear-off after its lifespan has been exhausted.
 This difficulty in removal adds to subsequent roof replacement costs.
-Built-up roofs are often not appropriate for residential homes because roofing installation is messy and the molten tar gives off a strong smell of asphalt.
+Built-up roofs are often not appropriate for some applications because roofing installation is messy and the molten tar gives off a strong smell of asphalt.

 Modified bitumen roofs use only a single layer of adhesive roofing material, making it feasible for DIY installations.
 While modified bitumen was installed by using a torch in the past, there are now self-adhering options available.
 Modified bitumen roofs are also lighter in color which helps reflect some of the sun’s infrared energy and reduces facility HVAC costs.